First National Bank (Los Angeles, CA)

 Article Text

-National Banks are Reopening.
-WASHINGTON, D. C., July 6.-The Comptroller of the Currency is informed that the First National Bank of Los Angeles, Cal., and the Southern California Bank of the same place, which suspended recently, will open their doors for business again within & few days.
-Comptroller Eckies is adopting precautions in all cases where suspended banks apply for permission to resume to make sure that the banks are put on an absolutely sound basis before the request is granted, in order to guard against a second suspension within a short time.
-The Comptroller is informed that the First National Bank of San Diego, California, which reopened for business yesterday, received deposits to the amount of $250,000, as against withdrawals to the amount of $3,000.
+Banks Resume Business.
+W ASHINGTON, D. C., July 6.-The comptroller of the currency is informed that the First National Bank of Los Angeles, California, and the Southern California Bank, of the same place, which suspended recently, will open their doors for business again within a few days.
+The comptroller is informed that the First National Bank of San Diego, California, which reopened for business yesterday, received deposits to the amount of $250,000 as against withdrawals to the amount of $8,000.
 This is regarded as an evidence of returning confidence.
-The Washington National Bank of Spokane, reopened for business this morning.
+The Washington National Bank of Spokane reopened for business this morning.

 Article from The Herald, July 7, 1893